zluvsand/github_profile/README.md

 <a name="github-stats"></a>
 ## 📈 3.
 GitHub README stats
-To customise the following activity summary for your GitHub, replace `zluvsand` with your GitHub username and `github_profile` with your repository to display.
+To customise the following summaries for your GitHub, replace `zluvsand` with your GitHub username and `github_profile` with your repository to display.

 ### 📈 3.1.
 GitHub stats
 <img src="https://github-readme-stats.vercel.app/api?username=zluvsand&show_icons=true"/>